ilwad123/HR-analytics-PowerBI-dashboard/README.md

 This project presents an HR analytics dashboard created using **Power BI**, with all data pre-processed and cleaned in **Python**.
 The goal is to uncover key HR insights related to attrition, compensation, work satisfaction, and employee demographics.

 > Dataset from Kaggle
+---

-There are key objectives for the HR team that needs to be met :
+There are key objectives for the HR team that need to be met :

 - Identify **potential drivers of attrition**
 - Understand how **demographics and job roles** affect satisfaction and turnover
 - Ensure performance is kept up